ComethTheNerd/sempiler/patch-notes.md

 ** IN PROGRESS : Rough repo patch notes **

+# 🗓 31/10/19
+- Firebase Functions Bundler now parses parameters from `req.params` and `req.query` for GET requests

 # 🗓 30/10/19
 - Fixed emission of membership tests, and erroneous semicolons and braces for fall through switch clauses